sliv2001/memory-manager/README.md

 ### 3.1 Functions
 1. The product should implement the `n_alloc` function, which allocates a block of memory of a given size or generates an error if the allocation is not possible.
-2. The product should implement `n_read` function which performs reading of a specified number of bytes at a given address; also, there should be implemented `n_write` function which similarly performs reading.
+2. The product should implement `n_access_ptr` function which performs checks, whether requested pointer is appropriate.
 3. The product should implement the function `n_free`, which frees the required block of memory if it has been allocated.
 Memory leakage should be controlled as well.
 4. The product should have error handling: all product functions are of int type and output 0 if the operation is successful, or an error code otherwise.
 5. Error handling includes the following defects: